Cardiopulmonary Management of the Preterm Neonate

 *These presentations were included in the Small Baby Care Specialist® Program

-The presenters for the Cardiopulmonary Management Bundle include three physicians and a neonatal nurse practitioner.
+The presenters for the Cardiopulmonary Management Bundle include four physicians and a neonatal nurse practitioner.